joshkpeterson/blimp-control/README.md

 blimp-control
 =============

-Project to control an inflatable blimp using MSP430 and associated hardware (see lab report pdf included).
+Project to control an inflatable blimp using the TI-MSP430 microcontroller and associated hardware (see lab report pdf included).

 Check out the documentation video: http://www.youtube.com/watch?v=XmXvvXrD_3A